utilitariant/genetics-notes/content/1. BZ350 Content/Problem Set 13.md

 - [ ] A

-- [x] P
+- [ ] P

 - [ ] E

 - [ ] either A or P

 >[!check]- Explanation...
-> The initial tRNA binds to the P site so that it can synthesize the first peptide bond between the initiator amino acid and the subsequent amino acid that comes into the A site.
+> The initial tRNA binds to the P site so that it can synthesize the first <u>P</u>eptide bond between the initiator amino acid and the subsequent amino acid that comes into the A site.

+>[!check]- Answer...
+>2. *P*

 ---
 # Question 5